A categorical invariant for cubic threefolds: A higher dimensional example: cubic fourfolds containing a plane

 \begin{remark} For non-generic cubic fourfolds containing a plane one cannot expect that the derived category $\Db(S,\alpha)$ determines the fourfold $Y$ up to isomorphism.
 Indeed, using the properties of the moduli space of cubic fourfolds in \cite{H1}, it is possible to construct examples of fourfolds $Y_1$ and $Y_2$ with a Hodge isometry $T(S_1,\alpha_1)\cong T(S_2,\alpha_2)$ but such that $L_1:=\langle H_1^2,P_1\rangle^\perp$ and $L_2:=\langle H_2^2,P_2\rangle^\perp$ are not isometric. \end{remark}

-{ {\bf Acknowledgements.} It is a great pleasure for the authors to thank Alexander Kuznetsov for stating the problem, giving them ideas how to solve it, kindly answering their questions and proposing several simplifications in the original arguments.
+{ {\bf Acknowledgements.} It is a great pleasure for the authors to thank Alexander Kuznetsov for stating the problem, giving them ideas how to solve it, kindly answering their questions, and proposing several simplifications in the original arguments.
 They are also grateful to Daniel Huybrehcts for his comments on a first draft of the paper.
-E.M.\ wants to thank Arend Bayer for numerous discussions, comments, and explanations while M.B.\ is grateful to Arnaud Beauville for pointing out this problem.
-P.S.\ was partially supported by the Istituto Nazionale di Alta Matematica while M.B.\ was supported by the SFB/TR 45 `Periods, moduli spaces, and arithmetic of algebraic varieties'.
+E.~M.~ wants to thank Arend Bayer for numerous discussions, comments, and explanations while M.~B.~ is grateful to Arnaud Beauville for pointing out this problem.
+P.~S.~ was partially supported by the Istituto Nazionale di Alta Matematica while M.~B.~ was supported by the SFB/TR 45.
+E.~M.~ is partially supported by the NSF grants DMS-1001482 and DMS-1160466, the Hausdorff Center for Mathematics, Bonn, and SFB/TR 45.
 The authors thank the Department of Mathematics of the University of Utah for the hospitality during the preparation of this paper.}